-From this perspective, the 'unruliness' of Ladakhi sentence patterns leads to some principled questions, which, as I should think, are interesting from both a more general typological perspective and a more particular psycho-linguistic or sociolinguistic perspective.
+From this perspective, the 'unruliness' of Ladakhi sentence patterns leads to some principled questions, which, as I should think, are interesting from both a more general typological perspective and a more particular psycho-linguistic or socio-linguistic perspective.

-Case assignment in Ladakhi is not (fully) predictable, but has to be learned with the various usages of each verb.

-Sure, with some acquaintance, I am now able to predict the more common usages fairly well, and being exposed to the most common usages is certainly also the way Ladakhi children acquire these patterns in the first place.

-However, unlike in the case of most irregular verbs in English or German, the most 'exotic' patterns are restricted to very few verbs or idioms that are hardly used in everyday communication.
+- Case assignement in Ladakhi is not (fully) predictable, but has to be learned with the various usages of each verb. - Sure, with some acquaintance, I am now able to predict the more common usages fairly well, and being exposed to the most common usages is certainly also the way Ladakhi children acquire these patterns in the first place. - However, unlike in the case of most irregular verbs in English or German, the most 'excotic' patterns are restricted to very few verbs or idioms that are hardly used in everyday communication.

-How then do children acquire these quite particular 'lexical' properties.
-Is there thus a 'hidden syntax', and if yes, where is it hidden?
-In the semantics of the case markers?
-But why then can't we predict all sentence patterns?
+- How then do children acquire these quite particular 'lexical' properties. - Is there thus a 'hidden syntax', and if yes, where is it hidden? - In the semantics of the case markers? - But why then can't we predict all sentence patterns?
 Or why do speakers of different dialects or also idiolects differ sometimes?
-How do they, nevertheless, unlike me, know what is wrong?

-Furthermore, while Tibetan or Ladakhi case marking is much more driven by semantics and pragmatics than in, say, English, the Tibetan and Ladakhi case markers are used for more of the more peripheral functions or conceptualisations, where, English, e.g., would use purely semantic means such as adverbs.
-It almost looks as if these two features were inversely proportional.
+- Furthermore, while Tibetan or Ladakhi case marking is much more driven by semantics and pragmatics than in, say, English, the Tibetan and Ladakhi case markers are used for more of the more peripheral functions or conceptualisations, where, English, e.g., would use purely semantic means such as adverbs. - It almost looks as if these two features were inversely proportional.